Micah

-Micah is the name of several people in the Hebrew Bible (Old Testament), and means "Who is like God?”.
+Micah is the name of several people in the Tanakh, and means "Who is like God?”.
 The name is sometimes found with theophoric extensions.
 Suffix theophory in Yah and in Yahweh results in Michaiah or Michaihu, meaning who is like Yahweh?
 Suffix theophory in El results in Michael, meaning "who is like god".

 In German and Dutch, Micah is spelled Micha and the ch in the name is pronounced either /[ʃ]/ or /[x]/; the first is more common in female names, the latter in male names.
-In Finnish Micah is spelled Miika.
+In Finnish, Micah is spelled Miika.